Stevie257/PyWebRadio/README.md

 ```
 This script will update two HTML elements with the IDs `"status"` and `"tracktitle"` with the respective data and then wait the amount of time remaining in the current song to update again.
 > [!NOTE]
 > If you manually skip a song in the program this script wont update.
-Consider making your own or adding a refresh button that fetches the latest information from the program.
+Consider making your own update script or adding a refresh button that fetches the latest information from the program.

 ---